TrackPolitics logoTrackPolitics

 Financial Interests

-Declared interests include two trips outside the UK, a family member engaged in third-party lobbying, and land or property holdings.
+Declared financial interests include two overseas visits, a family member engaged in third-party lobbying, gifts and hospitality from UK sources, and land or property holdings.

 Generated 21 February 2026